demisto/content/Packs/Infinipoint/Integrations/Infinipoint/README.md

-Use the Infinipoint integration to retrieve security and policy incompliance events, vulnerabilities or incidents.
+Use the Infinipoint integration to run queries, retrieve security and policy incompliance events, vulnerabilities or incidents.
 Investigate and respond to events in real-time.
-This integration was integrated and tested with version xx of Infinipoint
 ## Configure Infinipoint on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.